wunderlins/protohand/README.txt

    be a security concern.

 7. TODO: in any path that is passed in from query '.' and '..' are removed

+8. It is unclear how this program will behave on multibyte character sets coming from user input.
+It will probably crash and burn your computer and desk down.
+Huzzah!

 LICENSE:

 This software is licensed by the BSD license.
 See LICENSE.txt in the source